JDuchniewicz/Rustalizer/README.md

 # Rustalizer

-A simple audio frequency visualizer made in Rust.
+A simple audio frequency visualizer made with Rust.

 Currently it uses GTK for displaying GUI, and cpal for audio interfacing, thus being cross-platform.
 The TUI version utilizes `tui-rs` and `crossterm` for terminal backend.